-EDUC 506 - Selected Elementary Teaching Methods and Materials in Bible Studies Subject to demand 1(5-0-10)
+EDUC 506 - Selected Elementary Teaching Methods and Materials in Bible Studies

 In this mentoring course, participants will develop their proficiency in the methods and materials used in the teaching of elementary Bible studies under the supervision of an inservice, elementary master teacher.
 The course components are offered in a one week module of instruction/experience.
 Normally, instruction will take place in the master teacher's own classroom.
-The course is primarily designed to meet the needs of teachers based in foreign countries who want to learn up-to-date teaching methodology for language arts in a faithbased school setting.
+The course is primarily designed to meet the needs of teachers based in foreign countries who want to learn up-to-date teaching methodology for language arts in a faith-based school setting.
 Neophyte teachers from Canada will also find the course useful.
 Credit for this course is awarded on a pass/fail basis.
 This course is not available to students in the B.Ed.
 (AD) program.